 Following the above should be the identity and a short description of the premise or piece of property that is presently occupied.
 This also necessary as it goes a long way to dispel any doubts that may arise.
 The chances are that the same landlord owns many other pieces of real estate property than this one.

 Date of Vacation

-The letter should state the date when the tenant intends or has to vacate the premise.
+The letter should state the date when the tenant intends or has to vacate the premises.
 Closely related to this is whether there is a need for a one-on-one inspection or not.
 This, of course, must include how any penalties are bound to be handled or sorted out going forwards.

 Next should be the bank account details via which any future payments ought to be directed.
-In many cases, the landlords will often withhold the security deposit until after the tenant has fully vacated the premise.
+In many cases, the landlords will often withhold the security deposit until after the tenant has fully vacated the premises.
 This bank account is hence crucial as it prevents the loss of these funds ‘along the way.’

 Reason for Termination

 Why exactly has the initiating party decided to end the lease?
 This question ought to be asked and answered wholly before proceeding.
 It has to be genuine and well in line with the provisions of the various laws and statutes.
 Any recklessness may yield significant penalties going forward.